 Keeping a stash of homemade soup in your freezer is easier when you have the right container—and there’s a good reason to do so.
 Unlike some foods, soup’s flavor actually improves in the freezer.
 These containers by OXO are an excellent option for all your soup- and stew-freezing needs.
 The shatter-resistant borosilicate glass guards against thermal shocks, so you can move a quart of chili directly from the freezer to the oven with no worries of breakage.

 What you need most in a container for storing soup is a completely leakproof lid, and this one features four locking tabs that ensure the lid is on tight every time.
-Beyond that, glass containers like these appeal to those who want to move away from plastics for health or environmental reasons.
+Beyond that, glass containers like these appeal to those who want to move away from plastics.
 If your soup only partially fills the container, Truman recommends pressing a piece of plastic wrap against the surface of the food to prevent freezer burn.

 As tempting as it might be, you can’t put everything in the freezer.
 Freezing affects the texture and flavor of some foods negatively, including raw eggs in the shell, fresh lettuce and cucumbers, and many dairy-containing foods.